 Maybe it hits much closer to home because I can identify myself as a Mommy Blogger now but for someone that’s been blogging since my single-date-juggling-days some of my friends already know that I just love to blog/write, period!

-It reminds me of a one particular event in my life when I’ve only picked up the role as a mommy for 13 months and Lil’ A was hospitalized for 3 days due to Bronchiolitis.
-After a mad rush to the ER in the middle of the night because he was wheezing so bad and was so miserable, he got admitted pretty much right away due to low oxygen level.
+It reminds me of one particular event in my life when I’ve only picked up the role as a mommy for 13 months and Lil’ A was hospitalized for 3 days due to Bronchiolitis.
+After a mad rush to the ER in the middle of the night, because he was wheezing so bad and was so miserable, he got admitted pretty much right away due to low oxygen level.
 For a first time mother, this freaked the crap out of me!
 I stayed with him that night, he had to be put under a special oxygen hood (looks like a plastic tent).
-My poor baby was so uncomfortable and scared from the loud sounds of the machines, he was traumatized by one inexperienced nurse who had to stick his arm 3 times trying to get the IV in and finally gave up, went to get her senior after I loudly complaint and successfully keeping my hands from strangle her neck, it was combination’s of many things but he was pretty much inconsolable.
+My poor baby was so uncomfortable and scared from the loud sounds of the machines, he was traumatized by one inexperienced nurse who had to stick his arm 3 times trying to get the IV in and finally gave up, went to get her senior after I loudly complain and successfully keeping my hands from strangling her neck, it was combination’s of many things but he was pretty much inconsolable.
 His cries ripped my heart to pieces!
 Probably only mothers can relate to how horrifying it is to feel so helpless and powerless not being able to take your baby’s pain away.
-That night I didn’t sleep at all as I had to sat there inside the hood, holding him on top of me where he would stop crying and screaming for a few minutes, fell asleep and at the slightest sounds or movements will woke and started again.
-We were both badly traumatized to say the least!
+That night I didn’t sleep at all as I had to sit there inside the hood, holding him on top of me where he would stop crying and screaming for a few minutes, fell asleep and at the slightest sounds or movements will wake him up and started again.
+We were both badly traumatized, to say the least!

 Morning came and DH took over, he couldn’t stay with me since we have another son at home and a dog to be taken care of.
 I stumbled outside the hospital, went home still shaking and worried sick for our little boy.
 Got home, made myself a cup of coffee then get online, posted on my then blog asking friends to pray for our boy.
 It wasn’t even a long post and I didn’t add the picture well until he was released from the hospital, 3 days later.

 Within less than 2 weeks after he was discharged, we took him to see his pediatrician again at the night clinic because of his cough.
-He started wheezing and had retractions (drawing in of the neck and chest with each breath) , oxygen level was low and we were sent to the hospital immediately.
-Quick update on my blog seems harmless right?
+He started wheezing and had retractions (drawing in of the neck and chest with each breath), oxygen level was low and we were sent to the hospital immediately.
+Quick update on my blog seems harmless, right?
 Oh, not so much, people!

 Weeks after those horrible scariest times of our lives, I started hearing some buzz about what a terrible mother I am.
 “Can you believe that she still blog when her son was in the hospital?” you know somewhere along those lines.